Diamond lane

 In some cases, these lanes may serve multiple functions.
 For example, a diamond lane may be designated for buses, bicycles, and right turns.

-Standards
+In mainland China, diamond sign can also be used as a pedestrian crossing advance warning line to warn the traffic that there is a pedestrian cross ahead.

-The Federal Highway Administration's Manual on Uniform Traffic Control Devices states that diamonds indicates a lane reserved for high-occupancy vehicles.
+In the USA, the Federal Highway Administration's Manual on Uniform Traffic Control Devices states that diamonds indicates a lane reserved for high-occupancy vehicles.